Youth Justice NSW

 Legal professionals who need to speak to their clients can do so by contacting the relevant Youth Justice Centre.

-YJNSW is exploring options to increase the use of audio-visual-links to continue personal visits, including the use of tablet devices within Youth Justice centres.
+YJNSW has put in place options to increase the use of audio-visual-links to continue personal visits, including the use of tablet devices within Youth Justice centres.

 Young person health and safety